ryanguill/emit/README.md

 Most functions return an instance of the object so that they can be chained.

+##What is this?

+This project has two primary goals: 1) To provide an implementation of the observer pattern for event driven programming in CFML and 2) To provide easier async capabilities.

+See [Use Cases](useCases.md) for more information.

 ##API:

 __addEventListener (required string eventName, required any listener, boolean async = false, numeric timesToListen = -1)__